 If the amount of foreign currency presented does not exceed the sum of the employee’s salary and allowances for two biweekly pay periods, it may be purchased without requiring documentation of any kind from the departing employee.

-If the amount of foreign currency presented exceeds the amount authorized to be purchased, as stated above, the employee presenting such currency should be required to submit a written application containing a statement describing the source of such currency and affirming that none of the currency presented was acquired in violation of local agency administrative regulations, or exchange control laws of the country concerned.
-The local officer in charge of the agency to which the employee is attached should approve the application.
+If the amount of foreign currency presented exceeds the amount authorized to be purchased, as stated above, the employee presenting such currency should be required to submit a written application containing a statement describing the source of such currency and affirming that none of the currency presented was acquired in violation of local federal entity administrative regulations, or exchange control laws of the country concerned.
+The local officer in charge of the federal entity to which the employee is attached should approve the application.

 The above provisions are subject to the further limitations in subsection 30145.20.